MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 Murrumbidgee Irrigation Ltd ABN 39 084 943 037 (MI) recognises the importance of protecting the privacy of personal information it collects.
 This Privacy Statement describes MI’s management of personal information.

-MI respects rights to privacy under the Privacy Act 1988 (Cth) (Act) and is required to comply with the Australian Privacy Principles.
+MI respects rights to privacy under the Privacy Act 1988 (Cth) (Act) and complies with the Australian Privacy Principles.

 When used in this Privacy Statement, “personal information” has the meaning given in the Act.
 In general terms, it is any information that identifies or can be used to identify individuals.